 Carolina Phlox Polemoniaceae (Phlox Family)

-Phlox is a beautiful flower-the color of the petals stand out brightly against it’s green surroundings and the blue of a Carolina sky.
+It’s a beautiful flower—the color of the pink petals stand out brightly against the green surroundings and the blue of a Carolina sky.
 The plant being a wildflower that grows where it will seems to be a special bonus.